ritvikshrivastava/visa-assessment/docs.md

    * Synthetically created a gold set of 20 resumes (``gold_set.json``) using a different LLM, with different labels of low-medium-high eligibility.
       Checked manually for annotation.
    * Evaluation script: ``evaluation/gold_eval.py``
-   * Ran a win-loss analysis for the predicted set against the gold set
+   * Ran a win-loss analysis for the predicted set against the gold set (Achieved 95% accuracy, 19/20: win/loss).
    * This evaluation is a way to ensure the overall results of the system.

 #### 2. Natural Language Inference (NLI) Scorer